“One who can drive further once the effort gets painful is the one who wins” – Roger Bannister

 Day 8 – Dingboche —–Hike—–>Lobuche

-The climb to Thukla pass was quite a treacherous and dangerous one and drained us all.
-At the top of Thukla Pass we all had to rest for a while and had packed lunch.
+The climb to Thokla pass was quite a treacherous and dangerous one and drained us all.
+At the top of Thokla Pass we all had to rest for a while and had packed lunch.

 After Thokla Pass – the landscape changed dramatically with no trees and shrubs and the terrain got distinctly rough, rocky and barren, as we started hiking atop the receding Khumbu glacier.
 Most of the hike was over the moraines left behind by the receding glacier.

 We arrived at Loubuche at around 3.30 pm and what an amazing place it was – completely overshadowed with the mighty Lhotse overlooking us.
 It seemed as if we could touch Lhotse.